 - if you spend 183 days or more in the UK in a tax year you are definitely resident.

 If you come somewhere in the middle of 16 to 183 days (and don’t have a UK ‘home’ for all or part of the year) then you may have to consider days spent in the UK together with your wider circumstances, particularly relating to where you have a home and, if you work, where you work.
 You may also need to consider things like whether you have UK-resident family (that is, a partner or child) or available accommodation in the UK.
 As a result, things can become much more complex.

 ⚠️ Note Some days are disregarded in certain circumstances.
 See What if I only visit the UK? for details.

 Suffice to say, if you were born in the UK, have always lived in the UK and your parents and family home remain in the UK, you are likely to have ‘sufficient ties’ with the UK (this is a technical term under the SRT) to be considered tax resident here during a temporary absence, even if your days of physical presence in the UK are towards the lower end of the 16 to 183-day range.

-⚠️ Please note: there are other tests that can help determine your tax residence status, for example, full-time working abroad, but these are unlikely to be applicable to students.
+⚠️ Note There are other tests that can help determine your tax residence status – for example, full-time working abroad – but these are unlikely to be applicable to students.

 Under the SRT, an individual is usually either UK resident or non-UK resident for a full tax year.
 While there are rules that allow you to ‘split’ the tax year when you are leaving the UK (into a resident part and a non-resident part) the opportunities to do so on leaving the UK are limited to where the individual or their partner are starting full-time work overseas, or where they are ceasing to have a home in the UK.